TRON (TRX) Staking: What to Know and How to Get Started

 Frequently Asked Questions

-You can stake Tron through an exchange, such as Uphold, or by using a supported wallet to stake with a Super Representative (validator).
+You can stake Tron through an exchange or by using a supported wallet to stake with a Super Representative (validator).
 STRX.finance now offers liquid staking as well.

 When you stake Tron, you earn rewards (paid in TRX) for blocks built by your chosen validator.
 When staking through a validator, you can also earn TRX as voting rewards.